 Can the IRS Garnish Your Social Security?

-Yes.
-They can.
-The IRS can levy Social Security benefits to satisfy owed taxes.
+In short-Yes, the IRS can levy a taxpayer’s Social Security benefits to satisfy a tax liability.

 IRS levies on monthly Social Security payments may include retirement payments, survivor payments, or disability insurance program payments.
 Under federal law, the IRS cannot levy Veteran Administration pensions or Veteran Administration disability payments.